 Even though eating a healthy diet alone can have a huge positive impact on weight control and diabetes management, you can benefit even further from incorporating exercise in your daily routines.
 Apart from increasing insulin sensitivity and lowering blood glucose levels, regular exercise can also improve your cholesterol, heart rate and blood pressure levels while boosting your immune system.
 If you combine both aerobic and weight training, you can also reduce your risk of bone fractures and osteoporosis in the future.

 Before hitting the gym, you should know that if you have diabetes, you’ll need to take special precautions.
 If your carbohydrate intake or medication dose isn’t adjusted with the intensity of your workout, there might be sudden drops or spikes in your blood sugar levels.
 You should always monitor your blood sugar levels before and after your training to prevent any severe fluctuations.
 This will also help you understand how your body responds to different exercise routines, so you can adjust your exercise program to your needs.

 Diabetic foot syndrome is the most common complication of type 2 diabetes.
 It occurs due to peripheral artery disease and/or diabetic neuropathy.
 The symptoms can include skin ulcers, wounds, tingling, pain or loss of feeling in the feet.
 Recognising and treating these symptoms in time is key to preventing even more severe complications such as infection or gangrene.

 You should always check your feet for wounds or calluses, practice proper hygiene and wear comfortable socks and footwear at all times.
 Avoid walking barefoot because even the smallest pebble can cause a wound that’s hard to heal.
-If you happen to notice anything unusual with your feet such as pain or discomfort, you should immediately talk to your doctor and ask for advice.
+If you happen to notice anything unusual with your feet such as pain or discomfort, you should immediately talk to your doctor, get neuropathy treatment in Naples FL and ask for advice.